 Additionally, Richard Grote, author of "How to Be Good at Performance Appraisals "(Harvard Business Review Press, 2011), said that instead of using terms such as "good" or "excellent" in a review, employers should opt for more measurement-oriented language.
 In an interview with Hcareers.com, Grote noted that action words – such as "excels," "exhibits," "demonstrates," "grasps," "generates," "manages," "possesses," "communicates," "monitors," "directs" and "achieves" – are more meaningful.

 Encourage discussion about the review

-If the conversation starts to get heated and you want to avoid saying something that you might regret, put the dialogue on hold.
-You can continue a more serious discussion later via email or in another meeting, after the employee has had a chance to cool down.
+If the conversation gets heated and you want to avoid saying something you might regret, put the conversation on hold, to be continued later via email or in another meeting, after the employee has had a chance to cool down.

 End on a positive note

 Always end performance reviews on a positive note.
-Encouraging your employees and letting them know you appreciate what they do for the company will give an added boost to a primarily good review, or lift your employee's spirits after a somewhat negative evaluation.
-Positive phraseology and reinforcement can go a long way in giving workers the confidence and drive they need to perform their jobs even better.
+Encouraging your employees and letting them know you appreciate what they do for the company gives an added boost to a primarily good review, or lifts your employee's spirits after a somewhat negative evaluation.
+Positive reinforcement can go a long way in giving workers the confidence and drive they need to perform their jobs even better.

 Examples and templates of performance evaluations can be found on the following websites: